 There are numerous ways to earn money without investing a lot of time or effort.

-Even if you are able to pay for the property outright and won’t need a mortgage, you’ll still need to pay for insurance, property taxes and maintenance.
+Even if you can pay for the property outright and won’t need a mortgage, you’ll still need to pay for insurance, property taxes, and maintenance.
 If you hire a property management company to oversee the rental, this will add to your outgoing costs.
 If the rental income is sufficient to pay your expenses and provide a decent income, this could be a great option for earning passive income.